COVID-19 survivors should donate blood plasma: Maulana Saad

 Tablighi Jamaat leader Maulana Saad Kandhalvi, who has been booked by the Delhi Police for holding a religious congregation here during the lockdown, on Tuesday appealed to coronavirus survivors to donate blood plasma for infected people.
-In a letter issued on Tuesday, Saad said he and some other members of the organisation are exercising self quarantine.
+In a letter issued on Tuesday, Kandhalvi said he and some other members of the organisation are exercising self quarantine.
+The letter was shared by AAP MLA Amanatullah Khan on his Twitter handle.

 While addressing an online briefing on Sunday, Chief Minister Arvind Kejriwal cited the Tablighi Jamaat congregation last month, a major hotspot, and the large inflow of travellers from other countries to Delhi as the reasons for the spread of the virus, and said the city was "fighting a difficult battle".
 The Delhi Police crime branch, had on March 31, lodged an FIR against seven people, including the cleric, on a complaint by the Station House Officer of Nizamuddin police station for holding the congregation in alleged violation of the orders against large gatherings to contain the spread of coronavirus.